Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: A Dynamic Regional Model of Climate and the Economy with an ETS

 \subsection{Emissions}

-The gross carbon emissions before abatement, in gigatonnes of carbon (GtC), is assumed to be proportional to the gross output for region $i$ at time $t$:
+Each region's economic activity produces carbon emissions, and the representative firm faces emission constraints of the region.
+The \emph{gross emissions} before abatement, in gigatonnes of carbon (GtC), is assumed to be proportional to the gross output for region $i$ at time $t$:

-where $Q_{i,t}$ is the gross output, and{} $\sigma_{i,t}>0$ is the exogenous carbon intensity, calibrated from the projections of GDP and emissions in \citet{ueckerdt2019economically}.
-We follow DICE and assume that the amount of emissions abated by each region, $E_{i,t}^{A}$, is expressed as a fraction of the gross emissions, with an emission control rate $\mu_{i,t}\in[0,1]$.\footnote{Instead of an emission control rate, researchers also model abatement through reduced use of fossil fuel energy inputs in a production function (see, e.g., \citealp{Bosetti2006}; \citealp{bauer_remind-r_2012}; \citealp{golosov2014optimal}; \citealp{BaldwinCaiKuralbayeva}).
-However, these models require disaggregation of fossil fuel energy firms, renewable energy firms, final-goods producing firms, and other sectors, so they are often complicated.
-The emission control rate concept simplifies this.}{} That is,
+where $Q_{i,t}$ is the gross output, and{} $\sigma_{i,t}>0$ is the exogenous carbon intensity.
+The firm may choose to reduce a fraction of gross emissions, with its efforts represented by emission control rate $\mu_{i,t}\in[0,1]$.\footnote{Alternatively, abatement can also be modeled through the reduced use of fossil fuel energy inputs in the production function (see, e.g., \citealp{Bosetti2006}; \citealp{bauer_remind-r_2012}; \citealp{golosov2014optimal}; \citealp{BaldwinCaiKuralbayeva}).
+However, such models often require disaggregation of fossil fuel energy firms, renewable energy firms, final-goods producers, and other sectors, increasing the complexity of the model.
+The emission control rate approach simplifies this by offering a more streamlined representation.}{} The \emph{amount of emissions abated}{} by each region, $E_{i,t}^{A}$, is then expressed as follows.